google/applied-machine-learning-intensive/v2/03_regression/07_linear_regression_with_tensorflow/slides.md

 [`Estimator`](https://www.tensorflow.org/api_docs/python/tf/compat/v1/estimator/Estimator).
 `Estimator` is an API and programming model that was introduced in TensorFlow version 1.
-It is a little more difficult to use than modern Keras-style TensorFlow, but you will still see it used in practice and support for it will continue in TensorFlow 2 because the `Estimator`-style of programming works better for some specfic machine learning applicaitons.
+It is a little more difficult to use than modern Keras-style TensorFlow, but you will still see it used in practice, and support for it will continue in TensorFlow 2 because the `Estimator`-style of programming works better for some specific machine learning applications.
 -->

 ---